saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

 sudo chown pierre:pierre $VMPOOLDIR virsh pool-create-as --name pg01 --type dir --target $$VMPOOLDIR
 ```
+3. Prepare the iso

 we need to create two files called user-data and meta-data, those two files will be put in the iso.

-Since I like to have static IP for my guest, I include the section network-interfaces in the meta-data file.
-If you prefer to have a default network config, using DHCP, don't add this section.
+Since I like to have static IP for my guest, I included the section network-interfaces in the meta-data file.
+To have a default network config that is using DHCP to get an IP, remove this section and a few line from the file user-data as well (see below).

 ```bash